Home

 This category refers to tactics that modify the behavior of other tactics.
 Important phrasing note for this section: a tactical is only a tactical when it doesn’t have all of its arguments.
 A tactical with all of its arguments is a tactic.
 Tacticals are heavily utilized in automation because they broaden the capabilities of the tactic language significantly, making it much more expressive.

-For an interesting perspective on automation - and good examples of building “one shot proofs” (proofs that only contain one tactic) - check out this post by Adam Chlipala.
+For an interesting perspective on automation - and good examples of building “one shot proofs” (proofs that utilize tacticals to contain only one proof step) - check out this post by Adam Chlipala.

 try